mosip/documentation/docs/pre-registration-user-guide.md

 14. Receive an acknowlegment on the registered phone number(SMS) or email address as per details provided in the demographic form.

 Below is the detailed description of the functionality available in the sample UI implementation

-## Login/create a user account

-### Preferred Language selection
-* The Pre-registration module in MOSIP supports multiple languages.
-* On the login page, MOSIP provides the user an option to select the language of preference for accessing the pre-registration portal.
-* The dropdown present on the login page displays the list of languages.
-* Once the language is selected by the user, the field and button labels, error and information messages throughout the application will be displayed in the preferred language.

-### Login using email or phone number
-Residents can log in to the portal by providing their email address or mobile number.
-The system validates the email ID or phone number entered, sends an OTP which the resident needs to enter.
-Once the OTP is validated, the user needs to fill the necessary details for booking an appointment.

-### CAPTCHA support
-This is a configurable option provided to the ID issuer.
-Before requesting for an OTP, the system asks the resident to provide a CAPTCHA.
-CAPTCHA is used to mitigate DDoS attacks.
-Once the challenge provided in the CAPTCHA is solved by the resident, the request for an OTP is sent.

-### Logout/session timeout
-If the resident wishes to log out of the pre-registration system, they can do so by clicking on the Logout option.
-The token issued during the authentication of user login is deleted and the user gets logged out of the system.
-If the user is inactive for say X minutes (X is configurable), the system notifies the user a minute before the configured timeout limit and logs out after a minute.
-In such a case, no user data is saved.

 ## Create an Application